yuzhexu/EC601_Project2/README.md

 As an environmentally conscious hiker, I want to learn about the wildlife and plants I might encounter on the trails, so that I can hike without disturbing the ecosystem.</br>
 As a social hiker, I want to share my favorite trails with friends, so that we can enjoy hiking together.</br>
 As a prepared hiker, I want to know the weather forecast for my hiking destination, so that I can plan my hike accordingly.</br>
+As a hiking enthusiast, I want to record my hiking path and share it with others.</br>

 # Minimum Viable Product (MVP)